htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     ``SHADOW_SIZE_ESTIMATE`` :index:`SHADOW_SIZE_ESTIMATE` is
     used.

+``DISK`` :index:`DISK`
+    Tells HTCondor how much disk space (in kB) to advertise as being available for use by jobs.
+If ``DISK`` is not specified, HTCondor will advertise the amount of free space on your execute partition, minus ``RESERVED_DISK``.

 ``RESERVED_DISK`` :index:`RESERVED_DISK`
-    Determines how much disk space you want to reserve for your own machine.
+    Determines how much disk space (in kB) you want to reserve for your own machine.
 When HTCondor is reporting the amount of free disk space in a given partition on your machine, it will always subtract this amount.
 An example is the *condor_startd*, which advertises the